mu94-csl/GenASM_HLS/README.md

 For deployment on the board, the hardware needs to be built inside `hw_build_*` using `make`.
 This should result in a sd_card directory containing BOOT.BIN, a Linux image, and the GenASM shared library.
 For the host software, run `make` inside `sw_build` to build an elf application.
-Copy these files on to an SD card and insert into board to boot.
+Copy these files, and the `src/data` folder, on to an SD card and insert into board to boot.

 ## Example Builds